CatAndDog53/DK.AuthService/README.md

 ## Status
 - Email authorization - READY TO USE
 - Google authorization - WORK IN PROGRESS
-- Aplle authorization - WORK IN PROGRESS
+- Apple authorization - WORK IN PROGRESS

 ## Setup
 The application uses **SQL Server** as a database.